Anthropic Shipped the Runtime. Who Ships the Governance?

 KYA-IR (Incident Response): When something goes wrong, can you stop the agent and notify the right people fast enough?
 EU AI Act Article 26(5) requires deployers to “suspend the use” of high-risk AI systems when risks emerge and to inform providers and market surveillance authorities “without undue delay.”13

 KYA-COMP (Compliance): Is the control environment documented well enough to survive an examiner?
-The EU AI Act’s deployer obligations for high-risk systems go into full effect on August 2, 2026, including conformity assessment, post-market monitoring, incident reporting, and --- for deployments processing personal data in sensitive sectors --- a Fundamental Rights Impact Assessment under Article 27, stacked with a GDPR Article 35 Data Protection Impact Assessment.14
+The EU AI Act’s deployer obligations for high-risk systems---deferred to December 2, 2027 under the Digital Omnibus---include conformity assessment, post-market monitoring, incident reporting, and, for the deployers Article 27 actually reaches (public-law bodies and private providers of public services, plus deployers running Annex III creditworthiness or insurance use cases), a Fundamental Rights Impact Assessment, stacked with a GDPR Article 35 Data Protection Impact Assessment.14

 How Does KYA-ID Apply to Managed Agents?